Argh94/proxy-configurator-chrome-extension/README.md

 </div>

-> One-click Chrome proxy manager for free ProxyProwler proxies
+> One-click Chrome proxy manager for proxy-configurator-chrome-extension
 > Bypass restrictions, hide your IP, and stay anonymous — with a single power button

 ---